December 5, 2024

 Python Interview Questions: Coding

-Now, let's delve into the nitty-gritty of Python coding interview questions:
+Now, let's delve into the nitty-gritty of Python interview questions:

 Question 1: Write a Python program to check if a number is even or odd.